Slovenian wine: Littoral Region

 The Littoral Wine-Growing Region (Primorska vinorodna dežela) has two of Slovenia's most widely known and prominent wine districts, the Gorizia Hills (Goriška brda) and Koper districts.
 It is subdivided into four districts.
 The Brda district borders the Italian wine region of Friuli-Venezia Giulia with the Gorizia Hills Denominazione di origine controllata (DOC).
 This region was one of the first in Slovenia to make a concentrated attempt at establishing an international reputation for quality.
 The area is planted with international varieties of Merlot, Cabernet Sauvignon, Chardonnay, Sauvignon blanc, Pinot gris (Sivi Pinot), and Pinot noir (Modri Pinot) as well as Ribolla Gialla (Rebula), Refosco (Refošk) and Friulano.
 Brda is best known for its Rebula white wine and Merlot-Cabernet blends.

 The Koper district on the Istrian peninsula along the Adriatic coast is the warmest wine region in Slovenia.
 The Refosco and Malvazija grapes are the most widely planted in Koper.
 The Karst plateau district, located near the Italian city of Trieste, is known for the wine style Teran which is a very dark, highly acidic red wine made from Refosco planted in the region's red iron-rich soil.
 Other varieties grown in the region include Piccola nera.

 The Vipava Valley district specializes in light, crisp white wines made from the local Pinela and Zelen grapes.
-Other grapes found throughout the Littoral region include Barbera, Beli Pinot (Beli Burgundec), Cabernet Franc, Cipro, Glera, Klarnica, Laški Rizling, Maločrn, Rumeni Muškat, Syrah, and Vitovska Grganja.
+Other grapes found throughout the Littoral region include Barbera, Pinot blanc (Beli Burgundec), Cabernet Franc, Cipro, Glera, Klarnica, Laški Rizling, Maločrn, Muscat, Syrah, and Vitovska Grganja.

 Lower Sava Region

 The Lower Sava Wine-Growing Region (Posavska vinorodna dežela) is the only Slovenian wine region that produces more red wine than white, though not by a large margin.
 The area is subdivided into three districts.
 The Bizeljsko-Brežice district is known for its sparkling wine production and acidic white wines made from the Rumeni Plavec grape.
 The Lower Carniola district is known for its production of Cviček made from a blend of white and red wine grapes, most commonly Kraljevina and Žametovka.
-The White Carniola district is known for its red wine made from Modra Frankinja and Rumeni Muškat.
-Other grapes found planted throughout The Lower Sava Valley include Beli Pinot, Cabernet Sauvignon, Chardonnay, Gamay, Modri Pinot, Neuburger, Ranina, Rdeča Zlahtnina, Renski Rizling, Šentlovrenka, Šipon, Sivi Pinot, Traminec, and Zweigelt.
+The White Carniola district is known for its red wine made from Blaufränkisch and Muscat.
+Other grapes found planted throughout The Lower Sava Valley include Pinot blanc, Cabernet Sauvignon, Chardonnay, Gamay, Pinot noir, Neuburger, Ranina, Rdeča Zlahtnina, Riesling, Šentlovrenka, Šipon, Sivi Pinot, Traminec, and Zweigelt.
 Currently the Lower Sava Valley region is dominated more by bulk wine, rather than premium wine, production.